mexico86/mxco86-website/content/personnel/matthew-ryall.md

 In this short project a research group we helped in the creation and organisation of a communication hub including a blog, mailing list and dynamic visualisation of group skills.
-The overriding need is for the system to be simple and self-managed by non-technical group.
+The overriding need is for the system to be simple and self-managed by a non-technical group.
 A static publishing system was built using Netlify as a hosting platform and JAMStack technologies Hugo and NetlifyCMS with custom data integration and visualisation using a serverless AWS backend and D3.js.